 For certain legal claims (specifically those for which insurance coverage may be available) it is also important to notify any insurances companies that may provide coverage.
-The safest way to do this is to unconditionally ‘tender’ your claim to your insurer for defence and indemnity, in writing.
-Do not rely upon advice from your broker or insurer that there is no coverage or no insurance, get a legal opinion.
+The safest way to do this is to unconditionally ‘tender’ your claim to your insurer and demand defence and indemnity, in writing.
+Do not rely upon advice from your broker or insurer that there is no coverage or no insurance, get a legal opinion from an insurance lawyer.

 Will Insurance Cover The Claim Against Me?

 For certain claims, such as auto accidents and falls on your property, your insurance policy will likely provide coverage (provided you have or had insurance).
 However, for other claims, your insurance company may deny insurance coverage outright, ask you to sign a “Non-Waiver Agreement”, or agree to provide coverage, subject to a “Reservation of Rights.”